xibosignage/xibo-manual/source/en/layouts_campaigns.md

 ### Folders

 {tip}
 Folder options are available from v3.0.0!
+(Speak to your Administrator to upgrade the CMS to benefit from this feature!)
 {/tip}

 Campaigns can be optionally saved to **Folders** to organise, search and easily set **Share** access permissions.